 As a result, Second Chance provides jobs and a green collar workforce, protects the natural environment, and preserves people and our rich architectural heritage.

 Second Chance was founded in 2001 to develop solutions to sustainable employment and environmental issues.
-In 2003, a training (link to decon job training program) and employment program was created to address the pressing needs of Baltimore City residents who were facing multiple challenges to employment, good wages, and progressive skills.
+In 2003, a training and employment program was created to address the pressing needs of Baltimore City residents who were facing multiple challenges to employment, good wages, and progressive skills.

 Today, Second Chance trains and hires unemployed individuals in deconstruction, salvage, warehousing, retail, operations, transportation and customer service.
 We work with local and regional architects, builders, developers, and property owners to identify residential and commercial buildings that are entering the demolition phase.
 Upon donation of the structure to us to use as a “living classroom” in our training, which generates tax advantages for the property owner, we remove all reusable and recyclable elements through deconstruction for waste diversion and reuse by consumers.

 Building upon this exciting foundation, Second Chance is positioned better than ever to expand even more in the days ahead.
-To join in and further this development, consider supporting (link to Ways to Give) us today.
+To join in and further this development, consider supporting us today.
 Together, we can continue to do great things in Baltimore and beyond!

 Want to support what we’re doing?
 Here are some options: